 If someone tries to kill to by towerdiving, activate it.
 It'll knock him up in the air while the turret is shoting at him.
 Tons of damage were dealt, as Phreak would say.
 And best of all: In most cases you get away wihtout any scratch.

 Or you're able to escape away due to you're moving faster.
 But I don't really recommend wasting your ultimate on getting away.
-Use Decoy.
+Use Warrior Trickster.
 It's awesome for teamfights, too, because it damages everyone around you (and knocks them up, obviusly).

 Thats basically it.